virtual-labs/exp-adder-circuit-iiith/experiment/theory.md

 <img src="images/full_adder.png">

 A full adder adds two 1-bit binary numbers along with a carry brought in and produces a sum and carry out as ouputs.1-bit full adder adds three 1-bit numbers, often written as A, B, and Cin, where A and B are the operands, and Cin is a bit carried in from a “past” addition.Circuit produces a 2-bit output sum typically represented by the signals Cout and S, where the sum numerically equals 2Cout + S .
-A full adder can be implemented in many different ways using custom transistor-level circuits or using other gates.
+A full adder can be implemented in many different ways using custom transistor-level circuits or using other gates

 **S = A XOR B XOR Cin
 Cout = (A